puppeteer/puppeteer/docs/api/puppeteer.executioncontext.frame.md

 ## Remarks

 Not every execution context is associated with a frame.
-For example, workers and extensions have execution contexts that are not associated with frames.
+For example, [workers](./puppeteer.webworker.md) have execution contexts that are not associated with frames.